 - At the Brussels Summit in July 2018, Allies welcomed the historic agreement between Athens and Skopje on the solution of the name issue and invited the government in Skopje to begin accession talks to join NATO.
-Full implementation of the agreement on the solution of the name issue is a condition for a successful conclusion of the accession process.
-Allies also urged further progress on important reforms before and after the accession process.
+Allies also urged further progress on important reforms before and after accession.

 - For many years, the country has provided valuable support to NATO-led operations and missions in Afghanistan and Kosovo.

 - NATO provided assistance when violence between ethnic Albanian insurgents and security forces broke out in the west of the country in February 2001.